Nature Lessons from Little Ray

 Stingrays cannot see what they are eating.
 Their eyes are on top of their body.
 Their mouths are underneath.
 They smell the difference between food and non-food items.

 Greenland Sharks do not reach full maturity until they are over one hundred years old.
-These sharks get a late start with reproduction.

 Each Whale Shark sports a unique spot pattern, like a fingerprint.